3loka/minion-chat/8-observability/README.md

       }
      ```
 7. **DIY**:
-   - Read the code and identify how to add `Tank yu` to the `minion_phrases`
+   - Add the remaining job files to nomad and run

 ## Key Points
-- Dynamic service discovery: HelloService resolves ResponseService using Consul.
-- Centralized configuration via KV store.
-- Application lifecycle maangement and effective utilization of resources
-- Fault tollerant
+- SLI/SLO
+- More to add